km4efp/pifox/readme.md

 A fox hunt transmitter, typically referred to as a fox, is a radio transmitter usually playing a looped message that is hidden with the intention of being found using radio direction finding techniques and equipment.
 They are typically meant for members of a club to find and contests are held to see who can be the first to find the fox.

 When using HAM frequencies a license is required by the FCC.
 If using nbfm and your pi's GPIO4(pin7) as a transmitter a low pass or band pass filter is required.
-For this reason vox is used by default with an external handheld radio's mic connected to Pi's audio out usually by use of an appropiately sized audio cable.
+For this reason vox is used by default with an external handheld radio's mic connected to Pi's audio out usually by use of an appropriately sized audio cable.
 This way you set the vox on your radio to detect Pi's audio out and your radio transmits the message.
 This is the easiest way to deploy the fox legally.
 To utilize GPIO 4 and use the Pi by itself as a transmitter you must set vox to 0 in settings.
 In this case no handheld radio is required, you simply add a wire to pin 7 on your Pi and feed into a low pass or bandpass filter for the chosen frequency and from there to an antenna.

 See http://www.homingin.com/boxes.html for an easy to build low pass filter on the 2m band.